FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Reference Manual 2023/Chapter 4.rst

     k\ :sub:`p` = non-hydrostatic pressure coefficient

-The terms can be combined and expanded to yield Eqn 17-20 in Chow (1959, p.
-490) in English units:
+The terms can be combined and expanded to yield Eqn 17-20 in Chow (1959, p.490) in English units:

         Q = 8.02 C A\ :sub:`2` (∆h/β)\ :sup:`0.5` (1)